IBMStreams/vscode-ide/_docs/05-building-running-applications.md

 - **Workspace**:

 1. Click on file on VSCode and select "Open"
-2. Select an SPL Project containing the SPL file you wish to build. ex: open this project (https://github.com/xguerin/spl-playground)
+2. Select an SPL Project containing the SPL file you wish to build. ex: open this [project](https://github.com/xguerin/spl-playground)
 3. make sure the workspace you open is not included in the namespace of your file you wish to build.
-For example, the namespace in (https://github.com/xguerin/spl-playground/blob/master/apps/custommetrics/CustomMetrics.spl) is apps.custommetrics, so set your workspace to be the folder right before apps/custommetrics.
+For example, the namespace in [here](https://github.com/xguerin/spl-playground/blob/master/apps/custommetrics/CustomMetrics.spl) is apps.custommetrics, so set your workspace to be the folder right before apps/custommetrics.
 4. ex: users/bob/documents/spl-playground

 - **Building the App**: